Trends in Homicide:What You Need to Know

 Victim-Offender Relationship

 The relationship between victims and offenders also has become increasingly unclear in recent years.
-The share of unknown relationships spiked in the early 1990s and remained above 40% until 2015.
-From 2015 through 2022, police were unable to determine the relationship between victims and offenders in more than 50% of cases.
+While the share of unknown relationships spiked in the early 1990s, is has hovered between 30% and 40% over the past 40 years.
+In 2020 and 2022, however, police were unable to determine the relationship in more than 50% of cases.

 The circumstances surrounding homicides have become less clear over time.
 The share of homicides with an “unknown” circumstance doubled from 22% in 1985 to 43% in 2022.
 In cases where the circumstances were reported, about 15% of homicides over that period were “felony homicides,” or killings committed during the course of another offense, such as robbery, rape, or drug trafficking.
 The peak felony homicide rate of about 20% came during the height of the crack cocaine epidemic from 1989 to 1992.
 According to police reports, felony homicides accounted for 10% of murders in 2020 and 7% of murders in 2022.
 The share of homicides attributed to “arguments” steadily declined over the period, from 33% in 1985 to 22% in 2022, a decrease of one third.